AmoAonA/VLM-TBPS/README.md

 <a name="english"></a>
 ## English

-Official implementation of **"Closing the Modality Gap with Symbols: Explicit Attribute Alignment for End-to-End Text-Based Person Search"**, accepted to **ACM MM 2026**.

 ### Overview

 This repository contains our attribute-word enhanced text-based person search framework built on top of the ViPer pipeline.
 The released code supports: